 - Risk management

 Because most people who enter the program are mid-career professionals in many different industries, it is difficult to speak to total salary numbers.
-However, the data concerning our first cohort indicates that within 6 months of completing the program, most students were able to secure a promotion, a pay raise averaging $10,000-$15,000 more per year, and/or a new job better in line with their career goals.
+However, the data concerning our first cohorts indicate that within 6 months of completing the program, most students were able to secure a promotion, a pay raise averaging $10,000-$15,000 more per year, and/or a new job better in line with their career goals.

 Students wishing to apply to the online MLS program must complete/submit: